dchowitz/slire/README.md

 ### Sessions and transactions

-`withSession(session: ClientSession)` creates a session‑bound repository that participates in the given transaction for all subsequent operations.
+The repository function `withSession(session: ClientSession)` creates a session‑bound repository that participates in the given transaction for all subsequent operations.
 The returned instance preserves scope, timestamps, versioning, and trace settings.
 Calling it on an already session‑bound repo replaces the session; MongoDB does not support nested transactions.
 Use this to coordinate a single MongoDB session across multiple repositories operating on different collections.

 Example (multiple repositories in one transaction):
 ```ts